Time and Place: Tuesdays and Fridays,

 Homework.
 Homework will be assigned every 1-2 weeks, and should be submitted on LMS.
 For homework policies, see the 2300 Homework Guide.

 Recitations and Office Hours.
 In addition to the lecture, a recitation video will be made available online during most weeks.
 This video will provide an additional guide on solving algorithmic problems like the ones in the homework.
-You are required to view the recitation video, as well as the lecture videos.
+You are required to view the recitation video.
 Office hours led by TAs and mentors will take place every Wednesday: these office hours are your main opportunity for getting individual attention, asking questions about lectures and recitations, getting help on the homework, etc. Because of this, you are required to start the homework and view the recitation video before Wednesday.
 Attendance at your assigned office hours is required, and will count as part of your final grade.
 For details and policies, see the 2300 Recitation and Office Hour Guide.

 Exams.
 There will be two midterm exams (see the Class Schedule for dates and times), and a comprehensive final exam during finals week.
 All exams are open-textbook and open-notes.
-Make-up exams will not be given except in case of an emergency, accompanied by an official Excused Absence Letter from RPI (see also here if you are off-campus).
+Make-up exams will not be given except in case of an emergency, accompanied by an official Excused Absence Letter from RPI.
 Students who know they are going to miss an exam must notify us in advance.
 Special circumstances can be accommodated if we are notified about them in advance.